concourse/s3-resource/README.md

 * `skip_ssl_verification`: *Optional.* Skip SSL verification for S3 endpoint.
 Useful for S3 compatible providers using self-signed SSL certificates.

+* `skip_download`: *Optional.* Skip downloading object from S3.
+Useful only trigger the pipeline without using the object.

 * `server_side_encryption`: *Optional.* An encryption algorithm to use when storing objects in S3.